 This means that your dog won’t be eating too much food, and the treats being used will offer the correct nutritional balance for your dog.

 Some dogs eat wet food rather than kibble.
 But if they are able to eat kibble, you could simply buy some just for training, and decrease the amount of wet food your dog eats at mealtimes.

 If you feed a homemade diet, simply subtract some of those ingredients for your dog’s training sessions.
 You may wish to seek advice from your vet on the best way to do this.

 Can Dogs Eat Graham Crackers?
 A Summary

-Graham crackers are acceptable as a small, occasional treat but should not make up a significant part of your dog’s diet, due to high levels of salt and sugar.
+Graham crackers are acceptable as a small, occasional treat.
+But they should not make up a large part of your dog’s diet, due to high levels of salt and sugar.

-Make sure you check any additional ingredients in graham crackers before giving them to your dog, and never give your dog graham crackers with chocolate on.
+Make sure you check any extra ingredients in graham crackers before giving them to your dog, and never give your dog graham crackers with chocolate on.